Skip to main content

 GAMP 5 Categories Explained 2026: Real Software Examples for Each Category

-GAMP 5 second edition (2022) defines four active software categories that determine how much validation a GxP system requires — from configuration documentation only (Cat 1) to full software development lifecycle (Cat 5).
+GAMP 5 second edition (2022) defines four active software categories that determine how much validation a GxP system requires — from configuration documentation only (Category 1) to full software development lifecycle (Category 5).
 Your category assignment is the starting point for every CSA-based validation programme.

 GAMP 5 Categories — Quick Reference